-Figure 2-1b: BMK2500 & BMK3000 Anchor Bolt Locations
+Figure 2-1b: Benchmark 1500/2000 Anchor Bolt Locations

 A total of 3 lifting lugs are provided at the top of the primary heat exchanger as shown in Figure 2-2.
-The unit is shipped with the top cover stored inside the shipping enclosure so that the lifting lugs are exposed.
+Remove the front top panel from the unit to provide access to the lifting tabs.

 Remove the four (4) lag screws securing the unit to the shipping skid.
-Lift the unit off the shipping skid and position it on the 4 inch to 8 inch concrete housekeeping pad (required) in the desired location.
+Lift the unit off the shipping skid and position it on the 4 to 6 inch concrete housekeeping pad (required) in the desired location.

-When lifting or moving the boiler: do not attempt to manipulate the boiler using the gas train or blower.
+When lifting or moving the boiler, do not attempt to manipulate the boiler using the gas train or blower.